ShouldApplyShouldApply

 • Referred candidates interview at 5–10x the rate of cold applicants and receive offers from a smaller number of applications.
 Spending weeks 1–2 on network activation before applying broadly consistently produces shorter searches than applying broadly from day one.

-• Not a theoretical advantage — it's the single largest compressible variable in job search duration.
+• Not a theoretical advantage.
+It's the single largest compressible variable in job search duration.

 Recommended